Alpha-Blend-Interactive/docs/docs/cck/components/video-player.md

 first video of the first playlist will be used instead.

 ##### Use Interactive Library UI
 Enabling this will enable our default video player ui.
 In order for this to work **UI Position/Parent** needs to be set.
-More information about the default ui and how to use it here: [VideoPlayer-UI](../../../ChilloutVR/).

 ##### UI Position/Parent
 The parent of the video player ui.
 You can also move this object around in your scene, as the ui will be child object.